jnchapman101/jnchapman.github.io/_pages/index.markdown

 **Updates**

 - Awarded the 2020 T.S.
 Ashton Prize for the best article by a junior scholar in the _Economic History Review_ for <br> [The Contribution of Infrastructure Investment to Britain's Urban Mortality Decline 1861-1900.](https://onlinelibrary.wiley.com/doi/abs/10.1111/ehr.12699)
-- [Updated March 2020:]({{ site.baseurl }}{% link assets/pdf/franchise.pdf %}) "Extension of the Franchise and Government Expenditure on Public Goods: Evidence from Nineteenth-Century England."
+- [Updated September 2020:]({{ site.baseurl }}{% link assets/pdf/franchise.pdf %}) "The Extent of the Franchise and Government Spending: A Non-Monotonic Relationship in Nineteenth-Century England."
 - [New Working Paper]({{ site.baseurl }}{% link assets/pdf/sanitation.pdf %}): "Financing Sanitation Infrastructure in Nineteenth-Century England and Wales."
 - [New Working Paper]({{ site.baseurl }}{% link assets/pdf/poorlaw.pdf %}): "Democracy, Redistribution, and Inequality: Evidence from the English Poor Law."